 The first ever 5.1 surround studio for music production with a custom built SSL 9080J was installed.

 Galaxy Studios expanded their services to sound for film with installing a Dolby Certified dubbing stage.
-That same room (Hybrid MPR) became later the world’s first ever dubbing (mixing) stage for Immersive Audio (see further) for movie industry in which the first ever movie Immersive Audio was mixed for George Lucas and released in the AURO-3D format.
+That same room became later the world’s first ever dubbing (mixing) stage for Immersive Audio (see further) for movie industry in which the first ever movie Immersive Audio was mixed for George Lucas and released in the AURO-3D format.

 After 318.000 man hours of work in the building, the Galaxy Studio complex finished phase 1 in 1999.